 How did a religious gathering in India turn into a deadly stampede?

+Hathras stampede: How did a religious gathering in India turn into a deadly incident?

 More than 120 people died in a stampede after a religious gathering in northern India, making it one of the deadliest such accidents in recent years